 A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

-The Bixie haircut blends pixie ease with bob shape.
-It gives texture, movement, and a modern edge.
-In this guide you will learn what a bixie looks like, which face shapes it flatters, how to ask your stylist for the result you want, and the day-to-day upkeep that keeps the cut looking fresh.
-I include specific examples, product recommendations, and step-by-step styling routines you can use today.
-This article aims to help you decide if the bixie fits your lifestyle and hair type, and to give clear steps whether you cut at home or at a salon.
+The bixie haircut blends pixie ease with bob shape.
+It gives you texture, movement, and a modern edge that works whether you’re running to the gym or heading to dinner.
+In this guide, you’ll learn what a bixie actually looks like (beyond those filtered Instagram photos), which face shapes it flatters, how to ask your stylist for the result you want without the awkward miscommunication, and the day-to-day upkeep that keeps the cut looking fresh instead of grown-out.

-What is a Bixie haircut?
+What is a Bixie Haircut?

-Key characteristics
+Key Characteristics

 - Length: Ear to jawline at the longest front sections.